-Dipteryx odorata (syn Coumarouna odorata) of the family Fabaceae (aka Leguminosae), the legume family (aka pea family).
+Dipteryx odorata (syn.
+Coumarouna odorata) of the family Fabaceae (syn.
+Leguminosae) the legume, pea, or bean family.
 May also include Dipterix micrantha.

 Also, there is another species, Dipteryx micrantha, that is more commonly called shihuahuaco and probably SHOULD be distinguished from cumaru, but so many dealers blend the two, and list Dipteryx odorata as shihuahuaco, that it is just not realistic to seperate it out, so it's here too.

-SO ... while I say at the top of this page that cumaru is Dipteryx odorata, it is possible (but less likely) that if you buy "cumaru", you will get D. micrantha or D. micrantha instead of D. odorata, but true shihuahuaco (D. micrantha) seems to be a pretty obscure wood, at least in the USA --- it is generally found in Peru where it is used for flooring, outdoor carpentry and other places where its hardness and durability are useful.
+SO ... while I say at the top of this page that cumaru is Dipteryx odorata, it is possible (but less likely) that if you buy "cumaru", you will get Dipteryx micrantha instead of Dipteryx odorata, but true shihuahuaco (Dipteryx micrantha) seems to be a pretty obscure wood, at least in the USA --- it is generally found in Peru where it is used for flooring, outdoor carpentry and other places where its hardness and durability are useful.

-Cumaru is a large South American rainforest tree that produces a very grainy but dense and heavy wood.
+Cumaru is a large South American rainforest tree that produces a very grainy but dense and heavy wood; it is sometimes sold as "Brazilian chestnut".
 The tree produces a berry called the tonka berry and the wood is also sold under the common name tonka, among many others.
+Lumber color tends to run a wide range over red/brown.
+The wood is oily and can be hard to glue.
+Interlocked grain can make for tearout when planing with dull knives.

 my samples: